J League 30th Anniversary Match

 At that time, I was in elementary school and watched the game with my parents from Urawa Support since the opening of the J. I will never forget the winning whistle and the cheers that followed.
 There were times when I left Urawa to go on to higher education or find a job, but now that I'm back home (Saitama), I keep shouting out to relive those moments!

-I was still cheering behind the north goal, and when the whistle blew at the end of the match, I fell to my knees and cried.
-Since I was a local supporter, I had booked a hotel room, but ended up spending the night in the town of Urawa talking with my friends.
+I was still cheering behind the north goal, and when the final Trial blew I collapsed to my knees and burst into tears.
+I was a local supporter, so I had booked a hotel, but I ended up spending the night talking with my friends in the city of Urawa.

 I bought a ticket for the final game regardless of whether I won or not, but I thought it would be decided at the 33rd round, but it was a tie all the way to the final game, which made me happy and sad.
 I took my daughter, who was born in 2005, to the stadium for the first time, and I ignored her as a babysitter and cheered her on.